joshuaKnauber/scripting_nodes/README.md

 [] do filters in browser
 [] add back blend data input nodes
 [] fix property output not showing properly when selecting collection as prop (blend to?, maybe fine?)
+[] paste in object prop -> shows objects as input and can't find default